lovac42/anki/documentation/templates_generation_rules.md

 # How to decide whether a card should be generated/deleted

+The algorithm change in 2.1.20.
+I'll update this document when 2.1.20 won't be in beta anymore.

+## Context

 Anki's official
 [documentation](https://apps.ankiweb.net/docs/manual.html#conditional-replacement)
 is not really clear about the rules governing the generation of